Formal Education / Training:

-6. Non-Violent Crisis Intervention (NVCI) initial certification (8-hour training) within one year of employment; certification required bi-annually.
+8. Non-Violent Crisis Intervention (NVCI) initial certification (8-hour, non-physical training) within one year of employment; certification required bi-annually.

 Equipment and Skills Training:

 Standard patient care equipment for services provided.
-The ability to work well under pressure, to function dependently and independently and to be flexible in applying basic nursing knowledge in a variety of settings.
-Equipment: Network Computer System; Cardiac Bedside Monitor; Telemetry Units and Arrhythmia Computer; Hemodynamic Monitoring; Cardiac Output Computer; Physio Control LifePak Defibrillation; Transcutaneous Pacemaker; Medtronic Transvenous Pacemaker Pulse Generator; Pyxis Medication System; Computerized order entry and documentation.
+The ability to work well under pressure, to function dependently and independently and to be flexible in applying basic nursing knowledge to a variety of setting.
+Equipment: Network Computer System; Pyxis Medication System; Telemetry; Pneumatic Tube System; AT&T Language Line.

-Two (2) 10-bed Critical Care Units with patient population ranging from one year of age - > ninety-nine years of age.
+Emergency Department with patient population ranging from less than one year of age> ninety-nine years of age.

 1. Able to communicate in English verbally and legibly.